 Studying online requires that you have access to the appropriate computer equipment, software and have a reliable and preferably high speed internet link .
 Most individuals who use the internet regularly will generally be able to study online with no problem.
 The eLearning website will provide you with the technical requirements for studying online.

 Blackboard is a learning management system that is web-based.
 It is used as the platform to deliver our fully online units and to supplement our face to face and intensive units.

 Each online unit contains a set of modules with a standard structure along with some important links to assist students with assignment writing and preparation.
 Within the Blackboard (Bb) environment, students communicate directly with students and their instructor using discussion boards and live chat software.
 Students also access their readings directly through the site through our digital library services in most cases.
 There are links to a range of resources on the world wide web, identified by the instructor, to support your learning.
 Units are also accompanied by ‘i-lectures’ which students watch online.
 Some of these are delivered by the instructor, whereas others may be delivered by other scholars or business professionals.
 A ‘My Grades’ centre is contained within Bb which also allows you to manage your assignments and grades and collect your feedback.

 More information about online study, particularly for fully online students can be found here: Studying Online

 The OCC or Official Communications Channel is the University’s official method of communicating with all students.
 It is a requirement of your enrolment that you check the OCC at least once a week and read the messages contained therein.
 The OCC is found within OASIS on the Welcome tab.
 It is not the same as your student email and messages cannot be automatically forwarded from there to any other email account, therefore it is essential that you log in and check it weekly.

-The CGSB often uses the OCC to communicate important information to its students such as re-enrolment information and communications from the CGSB Board of Examiners regarding Conditional or Terminated status.
+The CGSB often uses the OCC to communicate important information to its students such as re-enrolment information and communications after the CGSB Board of Examiners meet.